pranabekka/pranabekka.github.io/content/djot.md

 EDIT: *Whew, inane mind dump!*
 Just check out the [post on why I like djot](@/djot-1.md).
+I'm keeping this link for something to at least laugh at, and to build a habit of not breaking links.

 I was reading an article by [matklad][mklad] and I realised the formatting looked a lot like